Most Commonly Asked Dash Cam Questions by Customers

 Q: What does the Hazard/Emergency Record button do?

 A: Great, handy feature.
 The Hazard button is a one-touch button that generally locks the current file from loop recording or marks it differently for easy finding later on.
 If you see something on the road worth keeping, pressing this button keeps the present file locked or separated on the SD card.
-Our Vicovation, DOD, Transcend and BlackSys Dash Cams all have a tactile, one-touch Hazard button which is easily accessed on the Dash Cam body.
+Our DOD, FineVu, Lukas and Abee Dash Cams all have a tactile, one-touch hazard button which is easily accessed on the Dash Cam body.
+Most of the BlackVue cameras have a proximity sensor on the side of the camera so waving your hand activates an emergency file.

 Q: What is a good loop recording file length?